Bill Collins (racecaller): Memorable Calls

-"Oh, he's got this won I'd say, at the distance Vo Rougue by six lengths, Dandy Andy second then Bonecrusher and Bahrain, it's Dandy Andy racing after Vo Rougue can it be a boilover?
-Vo Rougue stopping, Dandy Andy's got him, Dandy Andy, goodness gracious me!
+"Oh, he's got this won I'd say, at the distance Vo Rogue by six lengths, Dandy Andy second then Bonecrusher and Bahrain, it's Dandy Andy racing after Vo Rogue can it be a boilover?
+Vo Rogue stopping, Dandy Andy's got him, Dandy Andy, goodness gracious me!
 Dandy Andy a length to Vo Rouge."

 Hobbies

 Collins was a philatelist who amassed an excellent collection of the stamps of the Australian colonies, that is 1850 to 1913, when the Federal Government issued its first stamps.